 - iPhone 6s Plus – The iPhone 6s Plus has insane battery performance, easily one of the strongest in the mobile space.
 It carries a large (for Apple standards) 2750mAh battery that will provide all-day battery life, even with heavy usage.

-Winner?
-Like the camera section, this is another easy victory for the iPhone 6s Plus.
+Winner? iPhone 6s Plus – Like the camera section, this is another easy victory for the iPhone 6s Plus.
 Its larger 2750mAh battery delivers significantly better performance than the iPhone 6s’.
 The iPhone 6s Plus can go ALL DAY with heavy usage, whereas the iPhone 6s will struggle to get past 3 pm if you’re using it a lot.
 Bottom line?
 If battery life is important, the iPhone 6s Plus is the one to go for.

-iPhone 6s vs iPhone 6s Plus Pricing
+iPhone 6s vs iPhone 6s Plus: Verdict

 |iPhone 6s Price||iPhone 6s Plus Price|

 |Price: ||Price: |